 3.4.3.
 Review the Company’s systems and controls for the prevention of bribery and receive reports on non-compliance;

-3.4.5.
-Review regular reports from the Company’s compliance officer and keep under regular review the adequacy and effectiveness of the Company’s compliance function.
+3.4.4.
+Review regular reports relation to compliance and keep under regular review the adequacy and effectiveness of the Company’s compliance procedures.

 3.5.
 External audit